txt/ase23/docs/intro.md

    around us.

 So the old challenge  point of SE was how to build software.
-We got pretty good at that.
+We got pretty good at that kind of bracket matching.

-Our next challenge, after the age of bracket matching, is to use that software as a lens to explore the world around us:
+But now that we can match the brackets, our next challenge is to use that software as a lens to explore the world around us:

 - with least effort
 - yielding most insight.